sagemath/trac_to_gh/Issue 2057.md

 # Issue 2057: followup to #1983 -- 0^0 for 0 a rational

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2057

 Original creator: was